syncable-dev/syncable-cli-mcp-server/rust-mcp-server-syncable-cli/README.md

 [docs.rs]: https://docs.rs/rust-mcp-server-

 ## Konwn Issues
 - langgraph using sse version is still under development and is not functioning well.
+(Fixed: json output is set to be true)
+- when use json output, stdio protocal has limitations on the size of json file 8k, which causes programe to hang if the analyze scan result is too big.
+If this protocal is rally needed, try to disable the json output in analysis_scan